Hozier: 2022–present: Unreal Unearth and Unheard EP

-The single "Swan Upon Leda", released on 7 October 2022, was inspired by Egyptian feminist Mona Eltahawy, as well as Dobbs v.
+The single "Swan Upon Leda", released on 7 October 2022, was inspired by Egyptian feminist Mona Eltahawy as well as Dobbs v.
 Jackson Women's Health Organization in the United States and the Mahsa Amini protests in Iran.
 Atwood Magazine praised the song as "a haunting and heartbreakingly beautiful prayer, plea, and cry for reproductive rights and women’s empowerment."

 "Blood Upon the Snow" was released on 9 November 2022, as a collaboration with composer Bear McCreary for the video game God of War Ragnarök.
 He released the extended play Eat Your Young on 17 March 2023.
 The EP features three songs: "Eat Your Young", "All Things End" and "Through Me (The Flood)".

 Unreal Unearth was released on 18 August 2023.
-Hozier's relationship with the Irish language is evident in the album in song lyrics ("uiscefhuaraithe") and song themes.
+Hozier's relationship with the Irish language is evident in the album in song lyrics ("Uiscefhuaraithe") and song themes.
 He also sings in Irish on some of "De Selby (Part 1)", with translation support from Darach Ó Séaghdha, Peter Kavanagh and Dr Gearóidín McEvoy from the Irish podcast "Motherfoclóir".

 On 22 March 2024, Hozier released the EP Unheard, which features four songs: "Too Sweet", "Wildflower and Barley" featuring Allison Russell, "Empire Now", and "Fare Well".
 The songs were originally meant to be included on Unreal Unearth and were also inspired by Dante's Inferno.
 Hozier said that "these are songs that might have made it to the circles of gluttony, limbo, violence, and the outward 'ascent' respectively".
 Of these songs, "Too Sweet" was the most commercially successful; it debuted at number five on the US Billboard Hot 100, becoming his first song to debut within the top five of the chart and his second top five entry since "Take Me To Church".
 "Too Sweet" rose to number one three weeks later, making Hozier the fourth Irish artist to top the chart.

 On 1 August 2024, while performing at Lollapalooza 2024, he presented an unreleased song titled "Nobody's Soldier" and called for a ceasefire in the Gaza war.
 After this, he released the EP Unaired, which featured songs "Nobody's Soldier", "July", and "That You Are" featuring Bedouine.
 A deluxe version of Unreal Unearth titled Unreal Unearth: Unending featuring a brand new song, "Hymn to Virgil", was later released.

+On 28 February 2026, Hozier performed with Mumford & Sons on Saturday Night Live.